samirm00/restaurants-finder/README.md

 ## General info

-> A full-stack app resturants finder allows the user to easily find different resturants with review and rating
+> A full-stack app restaurants finder allows the user to easily find different restaurants with review and rating

 ## Screenshots